seng438-winter-2022/seng438-a2-R41Ryan/Assignment2-ReportTemplate.md

 * testCalculateColumnTotalOutOfBoundsPositive() - This tests to see if an IndexOutOfBoundsException is thrown when entering a column greater than the maximum index allows (in this case, column 2)
 * testCalculateColumnTotalPositiveBound() - This tests to see if the method still works as intended when selecting the positive bound (in this case, column 1)
 * testCalculateColumnTotalPositiveBound() - This tests to see if the valid rows method is working as intended.
+* testCalculateColumnTotalNullParameter() - This tests to see if an exception is thrown when the method is given a null parameter, which is not permitted.

 createNumberArray() Method:
 * testCreateNumberArrayPositiveValues() - This tests the method using positive integers and decimals
 * testCreateNumberArrayNegativeValues() - This tests the method using negative integers and decimals
+* testCreateNumberArrayNullParameter() - This tests the method using null values, which are not permitted.
+Thus, it should throw an illegal argument exception.

 getCumulativePercentages() Method:
 * testGetCumulativePercentagesPositiveIntegers() - This tests the method using only positive integers